grantgasser/lottery-ticket-hypothesis-reproduction/README.md

 * Can't prune every layer equally, keep track of that stuff
 * Learning rate matters for the bigger models but not as much for the smaller models
 * Be careful using pytorch in-built pruning

+### More Advice For Reproduction (via Rahul Mehta)
+* By iteration j, they mean one batch right?
+    - Yes.
+* Do you know the details of early stopping?
+Min_delta?
+Patience?
+Min validation loss?
+And patience usually refers to epochs right?
+    - Not sure.
+Seems arbitrary.
+* Is there a reason you didn't use pytorch pruning and implemented it yourself?
+    - Wasn't available at the time
+* Separate train function for each epoch?
+So you can do per-batch and check early stop?
+* If p = 20%, is that 20% globally?
+How do you prune layer-wise?
+    - Pruning rates specified in paper, different from % of weights remaining
+* By test accuracy, are they referring to validation accuracy?
+    - No, actually test accuracy.
+* Tips:
+    - Train/Valid/Test split
+    - Don't prune biases
+    - When early stopping **would have** occured, don't actually stop though
+    - Follow data augmentation steps in paper (pixel pads and crops)
+    - Lottery ticket sensitive to batch size

 ### Tentative Proposed Timeline (w/ weekly milestone)
 * [X] Week 1: Reproduce MNIST ~98% in PyTorch